SocketDotTech/socket-plugs/README.md

   - **LIMIT_HOOK** - This hook enforces daily send and receive limits for a token.
 It makes sure that in case of a hack, the flow of funds is rate limited.
 It also checks before withdrawal whether the destination chain have enough funds for successful bridging, and reverts on source chain to avoid bad UX of stuck funds.
 This is the recommended hook.
 With this hook, we need to specify sending and receving limit for each token and each supported chain.

   - **LIMIT_EXECUTION_HOOK** - This hook extends the capability of LIMIT_HOOK and allows for arbitrary payload execution on destination after bridge is successful.

+  You can also write your own custom hooks and plug them into the bridge contracts.

 - **Rate Limits** - You can specify per token daily sending and receiving limits.